-This course is based on units of competency, which have been developed by the construction industry to describe the competencies, skills and knowledge required by workers in the industry.
+This course is based on units of competency, which have been developed by the national business services industry to describe the competencies, skills and knowledge required by workers in the industry.
+Students work towards being competent in each unit by demonstrating they can complete the required tasks and are not 'marked out of 100' like other subjects.